The Elms Holiday Home

 Haddon Hill, Exmoor.
 Home to the Exmoor ponies and their foals.

-Dunkery Beacon, the highest point in Exmoor.
+Take in the breath-taking views from Dunkery Beacon, the highest point in Exmoor.

-make those special memories.
+make those special Family holiday memories.

 Steam Train